Arulprasath36/Arulprasath36.github.io/about.md

 ---

 <p class="message">
 Hey there!
-First of all, I appreciate your interest and effort to learn automation.Feel free to [contact](https://www.facebook.com/counsellingguruteam/) page in case you have any doubts.
+First of all, I appreciate your interest and effort to learn automation.Feel free to contact me through my facebook page mentioned in the sidebar in case you have any doubts.
 </p>

 I am *Arulprasath*, working as a senior software engineer for one of the biggest IT exporters in India.
 I have been associated with automation for the past three years and I train young professionals.